KirillSavenkov/AccountService/AccountService/Server/README.txt

 Running the application.

-To run application run executable jar-file Server.jar using console.
+To the run application run executable jar-file Server.jar using console.
 Server is ready to serve clients after "Server is ready to server client." appers in console.
 It make take a few seconds.
 Windows users can simply use bat-file "RunServer.bat".